darren562/web-link-crawler/README.md

 ## Features

-- Page: `/demo` — Enter a URL, the server fetches the page and parses all hyperlinks.
+- Page: `/` (homepage) — Enter a URL, the server fetches the page and parses all hyperlinks.
 - API: `/api/crawl` — GET only, use the `url` query parameter to specify the page to crawl.

 Notes: